luisgaboardi/luisgaboardi/README.md

 ## I'm a Student, future Software Engineer and Developer!!

-- 🔭 My first big project is an app for translation of indigenous language Kokama to Portuguese: [Projeto Kokama](https://github.com/fga-eps-mds/2020.2-Projeto-Kokama-Wiki)
+- 🔭 I have two major projects: [Elza Cast](https://github.com/elza-cast) and [Projeto Kokama](https://github.com/fga-eps-mds/2020.2-Projeto-Kokama-Wiki)
 - 🌱 I’m currently learning everything I can 🤣
 - ⚡ I’m currently working on a Institutional Research about Autonomous Vehicles
 - 👯 I’m looking for an internship to work at innovative ideas and interact with other creators and teams!
-- 🥅 2021 Goals: Always work on a side project besides university and learn more about DevOps
+- 🥅 2021 Goals: Always work on a side project besides university

 <br />